bigrobsf/websocket-chat/README.md

 ## Part 2 – The Client

-The client side has a few ingredients in addition to JavaScript.
+The client-side has a few ingredients in addition to JavaScript.
 We need to have an HTML page for the user to interact with and optionally some CSS to make the interface reasonably attractive.
 First, the HTML.

 ### **HTML**